Skip to main content

 MetricValueNotes

-Single entity (warm)~10msWith entity cache
+Single entity (warm)~350msWith entity cache and enhanced matching

 Batch (100 entities)~500msAmortized loading